 Individuals may choose to send Graco personally identifiable information (such as their name, address, e-mail address and telephone number) when requesting information on-line from Graco.
 This personal information is used in order to assist Graco in gathering the information requested and responding to the request.
 Information provided in this manner may be viewed by various individuals, depending on the nature of the request.
 In limited circumstances, including requests via subpoena, Graco may be required by law to disclose this personal information.
 If you do not want this information collected, please do not submit it to Graco.
 If you have already submitted this information on-line and have changed your mind, please contact Graco at the address or e-mail address provided in the section entitled “Recourse, Enforcement and Liability” above.

 Graco websites may contain links to third party websites or third party websites may have linked to Graco websites.
 Graco has no control over third party websites and assumes no responsibility for the content or the privacy policies and practices on those websites.
 This Policy will not apply to those websites.
 Therefore, Graco encourages all users to read the privacy statements of those websites as their privacy practices may differ from those of Graco.

 Graco’s websites are not directed at children, and Graco has no intention of collecting any personal information from individuals under eighteen years of age.
-If a child has provided Graco with personally-identifiable information, a parent or guardian of that child may contact us at the address or e-mail address provided in the section entitled “Enforcement” above to request that this information be deleted from our records.
+If a child has provided Graco with personally-identifiable information, a parent or guardian of that child may contact us at the address or e-mail address provided in the section entitled “Recourse, Enforcement and Liability” above to request that this information be deleted from our records.

-Graco reserves the right to amend this Policy from time to time consistent with the safe harbor principles in the Frameworks, so please review this Policy periodically, and especially before providing personal information to Graco.
+Graco reserves the right to amend this Policy from time to time consistent with the Principles, so please review this Policy periodically, and especially before providing personal information to Graco.
 If we make a material change to this policy, we will notify you here or by posting a notice on our homepage.